Banner image

 APPROACH

 One of the most fascinating aspects of working as a consultant is the opportunity to collaborate with clients from various industries.
-This diversity requires us to quickly learn and adapt, but at the same time, we got to leverage our outsider perspective to explore novel ideas and challenge our creative boundaries.
+This diversity requires us to quickly learn and adapt, but at the same time, we get to leverage our outsider perspective to explore novel ideas and challenge our creative boundaries.

 While working with our client in financial services, we needed to understand the concept of Earned Wage Access (EWA), along with the functionality of their mobile app, design system, and operating ecosystem.
 Despite a fast-paced sprint schedule, we delivered innovative, high-fidelity designs with precision.
 We achieved this by leveraging a three-designer team, enabling broad exploration of ideas and deep refinement of promising concepts through rapid prototyping.

-Exploration from different sprints working with a financial service client
+Exploration from different sprints working with a financial service client.

 To achieve the best results, we often explore a wide range of ideas.

 For this project, despite the sprint schedule not being built for user testing, we still managed to conduct internal testing sessions with our colleagues.
 While they were not real users, these sessions gave us a brief sense of what worked and what didn’t.
-In addition, we regularly hosted review sessions with our client's working team—including designers, developers, and researchers—to leveage their experience with EarnIn users.
+In addition, we regularly hosted review sessions with our client’s working team—including designers, developers, and researchers—to leverage their experience with EarnIn users.

 Snapshot of user feedback on each of the design we made.